climatepolicyradar/website/src/routes/latest/a-treaty-on-plastic-pollution-needs-an-evidence-base-we-can-help-with-that.md

 ---
 layout: latest
-title: "A treaty on plastic pollution - what can we find in national policy documents? "
+title: 'A treaty on plastic pollution - what can we find in national policy documents? '
 date: 4 March 2022
 thumb: /images/a-treaty-on-plastic-pollution-needs-an-evidence-base-we-can-help-with-that/plastic-picture.jpg
 topics: